-“Strata” means layer, and when it comes to egg bakes, it’s about layers of bread, cheese, eggs and milk baked into a puffy casserole.
+“Strata” means layer, and when it comes to egg bakes, it’s about layers of bread, cheese, veggies and/or meat, eggs and milk baked into a puffy casserole.
 They were popularized in the Silver Palate Good Times Cookbook by Julie Rosso and Sheila Lukins (1984).
 The usual preparation requires the bread to be alternated with the filling in order to produce layers that will be super fluffy once soaked in the eggs and baked.

 You could easily modify this satisfying Sweet Potato Turkey Sausage Egg Bake into a strata by including some regular or gluten-free bread, layering the ingredients instead of mixing them together, and adding a few tablespoons of milk to the beaten eggs.

 Quiche, or egg pie, first came to the wider attention of American diners from France in the 1950s.
 Back then it was all about Quiche Lorraine, which included bacon, onions and Gruyère and Parmesan cheeses.
 Quiche is perhaps the fussiest of the egg bakes since it typically includes a pie crust, but you can buy pre-made crusts to save a lot of time.